 When you create a hybrid-storage instance of ApsaraDB for Redis Enhanced Edition (Tair), you must specify the memory and disk capacity.
-The memory capacity determines the maximum amount of hot data that can be stored and the disk capacity determines the total amount of data that can be stored.
+The memory capacity specifies the maximum amount of hot data that can be stored and the disk capacity specifies the total amount of data that can be stored.
 ApsaraDB for Redis allocates CPU resources to the instance based on the specified memory and disk capacity.
-For example, if you specify a master-replica instance that has 64 GB memory and 256 GB disk capacity, the instance can store up to 256 GB of data and can cache 64 GB of data in memory.
+For example, if you specify a master-replica instance that has 64 GB of memory and 256 GB of disk capacity, the instance can store up to 256 GB of data and can cache 64 GB of data in memory.

 For more information, see Overview.

 - You cannot customize the number of CPU cores.

 - Hybrid-storage instances store the metadata of keys in memory and disks.
 The metadata includes the time-to-live (TTL) value, the least recently used (LRU) clock value, and the type of each key.
 When you specify the memory and disk capacity, you must reserve the storage capacity for metadata.
 For more information, see the following description in this topic.

 - Memory capacity

 To support more native Redis features, hybrid-storage instances store all keys in memory.
 These instances store the values of frequently accessed keys in memory and the values of infrequently accessed keys in disks.
 Therefore, make sure that the specified memory capacity is sufficient to store all keys and related metadata.
 The following table lists the recommended memory capacity based on the total number of keys.